 Baron von Mackensen - (Not) One of the Kaiser’s Spies

-In Port Kells (now a neighbourhood in Surrey, British Columbia), there is a house on the corner of 96 Ave. and 192 St. that is truly steeped in history.
+In Port Kells (Surrey), there is a house on the corner of 96 Ave. and 192 St. that is truly steeped in history.
 It was turned into a pub in 2005, and whoever stops here for a beer should take a look at the pictures on the walls.
 They show some of the history of the bar, which was originally the estate of a German baron.

 Karl Mackensen von Astfeld, also called Carl von Mackensen, was born in 1878 in Strasbourg, which was part of Germany at the time.
 Carl was the nephew of the prominent Prussian Field Marshall General August von Mackensen.
 However, in his military career Carl only reached the rank of Second Lieutenant in the Landwehr cavalry.
 He left the army in 1904 and set off for Canada.